 When specified by the City of Cold Lake the new water main shall be kept isolated from the active distribution system using a physical separation until satisfactory bacteriological testing has been completed and the disinfectant water flushed out.
 Water required to fill the new main for hydrostatic pressure testing, disinfecting, and flushing shall be supplied through a temporary connection between the distribution system and the new main.
-The temporary connection shall include an appropriate cross-connection control device consistent with the degree of hazard (a double check valve assembly or a reduced pressure zone assembly).
+The temporary connection shall include an appropriate cross-connection control device consistent with the degree of hazard (a double check valve assembly).